jarokaz/mlops-labs/workshops/tfx-caip-tf21/lab-02-tfx-pipeline/README.md

 ## Lab instructions

+**IMPORTANT**
+Currently, TFMA visualizations do not render properly in JupyterLab.
+It is recommended to run the lab notebook in Jupyter Classic Notebook.
+To switch to Classic Notebook select *Launch Classic Notebook* from the *Help* menu.

 ### Understanding the pipeline design.

 The pipeline implements a typical TFX workflow as depicted on the below diagram: